-Understanding Market, Limit, and Stop Orders For Cryptocurrencies like Bitcoin on Exchanges Like GDAX
+Understanding Market, Limit, and Stop Orders For Cryptocurrencies like Bitcoin on Exchanges Like Coinbase Pro

-TIP: To avoid fees, or to reduce fees, you may need to make use a certain order type.
-For example, with Coinbase/GDAX, the only way to fully avoid fees is to fund your Coinbase USD wallet or USDC wallet, send the funds to Coinbase Pro, and then trade using limit orders that don’t trigger immediately.
-In all other cases on Coinbase/GDAX, you are essentially going to be paying fees.
+TIP: To reduce your trading fees, you may need to make use of certain order types.
+For example, with Coinbase/Coinbase Pro, to avoid most (but as of 2019 not all) fees is to fund your Coinbase USD wallet or USDC wallet, send the funds to Coinbase Pro, and then trade using limit orders that don’t trigger immediately.
+In all other cases on Coinbase/Coinbase Pro, you are going to be paying higher fees.
 Likewise, with Kraken, you’ll pay less if you set a limit order than you will with a market order or stop order.
 To better understand this, see “maker vs. taker fees” (not every exchange uses this fee structure, so please see exchange specific fee structures).

 What is a limit order?
-A limit order is the smartest trade to do in most cases, because it isn’t subject to “slippage” (you get to define your price).
+A limit order is the smartest trade to do in most cases because it isn’t subject to “slippage” (you get to define your price).
 When you buy/sell at a limit price, you set the price you want to buy/sell at.
-The order is executed when a buyer/seller wants your shares.
-Like with a market order, you won’t necessarily get the exact price you wanted… With that said, with limit orders you’ll sometimes get a price above your limit price (when selling) or below (when buying).
+The order is executed when a buyer/seller wants your coins.
+Like with a market order, you won’t necessarily get the exact price you wanted.
+With that said, with limit orders, you’ll sometimes get a price above your limit price (when selling) or below (when buying).
 In other words, to restate, limit orders aren’t subject to slippage.
 You’ll either get a better price, or the price you asked for.
-The danger with limit orders is that if you are trying to take profits, and you set your limit too high (or are trying to buy low and set it too low) you can miss an opportunity to fill your order.
+The danger with limit orders is that if you are trying to take profits, and you set your limit too high/low you may miss an opportunity to fill your order.
 TIP: You have to set your buy limit lower than the market price and your sell limit higher than the market price.
-Otherwise it is essentially a market order (as your limit has already been met).
+Otherwise, it is essentially a market order (as your limit has already been met).
 ADVICE: Use limit orders when you can (which should be most of the time).
 Set the price you want to buy/sell at and then walk away.
 If you manage limit orders correctly, you won’t have to do much else about trading.
 A good tactic is tiering your limits.
 For example, if you bought X-coin at $275 and want to sell at $300, set sells at intervals between $290 – $310 (if they all fill the average will be $300, if not, then at least you get some sells off).
 TIP: You can use bots to trade.
 There is a risk and a learning curve, but they can be useful for placing tiered limit orders and avoiding having to place stops.
 TIP: With limit orders, you can usually pick between fill-or-kill (either fill the whole order or none of it) or partial fill (which will fill only part of the order if that is all that can be filled).
 Partial fill is often the best choice, but not all exchanges give the option and the best choice for you depends on your goals.

-The winner: There is a time and place for every order type (even the odd stop-buy).
-For example, you’ll generally want to place sell-stop orders as a backup plan (even though ideally you don’t want them to actually trigger).
+The winner: There is a time and place for every order type (even the odd stop buy order).
+For example, you’ll often want to place sell-stop orders as a backup plan (even though ideally you don’t want them to trigger).
 Likewise, you’ll sometimes want to do a market order despite the fees and slippage risks.
 However, in general, limit orders should be your bread and butter due to their reduced fees and lack of slippage (especially if you are buying/selling something with a low volume of trading or a volatile price).
 Simply put, there is a time and a place for every order type, but generally if you can choose, a limit order is the best and cheapest choice on many exchanges this is especially true on Coinbase pro due to the maker/taker fees).

-TIP: This page covers the aboslute basics of placing orders on an exchange.
+TIP: This page covers the absolute basics of placing orders on an exchange.
 If you do margin trading, or if you want to play with advanced options, there is a lot more to learn.
 We’ll create sections on these other aspects of an exchange in the future.
 For the time being, these basics are all you need to know to trade.
-Learn more about Entering Market, Limit, & Stop Orders from GDAX (this page also covers “Good ’til cancelled orders,” “day” orders, and other “advanced” options common to exchanges).
+Learn more about Entering Market, Limit, & Stop Orders from Coinbase pro (this page also covers “Good ’til canceled orders,” “day” orders, and other “advanced” options common to exchanges).